nekitdev/gd.py/docs/index.rst

     whats_new
     faq

-If you still can't find what you're looking for, try in one of the following pages:
+If you still can't find what you're looking for, try in this page:

 * :ref:`genindex`
-* :ref:`search`